top of page

 • 5 min read

-So, what should you be ordering when you sit down at a local eatery?
+So, what should you order when you sit down at a local restaurant?
 Let’s dive into the Ibiza top local dishes that you cannot miss.
-Whether you’re a foodie or just someone who loves a good meal after a day of exploring, this guide will help you navigate the best of what Ibiza has to offer.
+This guide will help you navigate the best of what Ibiza gastronomy has to offer.

 Ibiza’s cuisine is a reflection of its history and geography.
 Surrounded by the Mediterranean Sea, seafood plays a starring role.
 But it’s not just about fish and shellfish.
 The island’s fertile land produces fresh vegetables, herbs, and fruits that add vibrant colours and flavours to every dish.